I believe everyone wants to be good at what they do.

-- Who has already done a few acquisitions that went fairly well, stay tuned.
-I’ll show you how to drastically decrease the risk of a future acquisition going bad, so you can have peace of mind.
+- Who has already made a few acquisitions that went fairly well, stay tuned.
+I’ll show you how to drastically decrease the risk of a future acquisition going bad so that you can have peace of mind.

 - If, on the other hand, you’ve already experienced the blame game that follows an acquisition and you know you can’t ever go through that again both for financial and quality of life reasons, stick tight.
 You’ll love finding out how to get the whole team tied to profit and thrilled to play that game.

 I’m going to show you three easy steps that banks like yours are using to align a new team within a few short months of the acquisition to bring a profit to your stakeholders quickly—and predictably—so you can deliver on your promises.

 Step 1: Unlike job descriptions that have so little alignment with profit and are not very instructional about what is the highest and best use of time for each person to align to so that they can assure they are profitable, you instead need a job performance progress plan that has, in one or two pages, the secret formula to profitability for that position.